John Healy (author)

-John Healy is an Irish writer and former tournament chess player.
+John Healy (born 1943) is a writer and former tournament chess player.

 Early life and personal life

-He was born in London in 1942 to Irish immigrant parents in London's Kentish Town.
+He was born in London in 1943 to Irish immigrant parents in London's Kentish Town.
 Leaving school at the age of 14, he spent his formative years in the army, where he had a successful boxing career.
 Dishonourably discharged for drunkenness, resisting the guard and going absent without leave, Healy began a downward spiral that brought him into the subculture of London's homeless street drinkers.
 He spent fifteen years as a homeless alcoholic and was convicted of many petty crimes during this time.

 Chess

 During one of his prison stretches he learned the game of chess from a fellow cellmate, Harry 'the Fox'.
 Finding that he had a special aptitude for the game, he decided to give up drinking and with the help of his former Probation Officer, Clive Soley (now Clive Soley, Baron Soley), he made his first moves back into normal life.
 He has remained sober since.

 His chess career continued for ten years and despite the ravages of his years spent on the streets he became a highly rated player, capable of playing four games simultaneously whilst wearing a blindfold and several games simultaneously with sight of the boards.

 In 2010, his book "Coffeehouse Chess Tactics" was published by the well-known chess publishing house New in Chess, and was shortlisted for the Guardian Chess Book of the Year.